cogdog/truwriter/README.md

 ### Page Setup
 This theme has several pages that must be created; each is associated with a specific template that provide it's functionality.
-The theme should create these all for you when the theme is activated, but if not, create them as described below.
+Activating the theme *should* create these all for you when the theme is activated, but if not, create them as described below.
 You can edit the content of the **Write** and **Desk** pages to customize the prompt seen by writers on your site.

 If the theme does not do so automatically (and it should) create these Wordpress **Pages**.
 You can modify the titles, and add whatever content you want to appear at the top as instructions, but do not change the slug or short name.